simon-javier/backup-manuscript-thesis/main.typ

 The researchers used multiple evaluation metrics to systematically monitor training dynamics and rigorously assess the predictive performance of the model across different experimental setups.

 ===== Accuracy
-It is a fundamental metric for evaluating the performance of a classification model.
+Accuracy is a fundamental metric for evaluating the performance of a classification model.
 It tells us the proportion of correct predictions made by the model out of all predictions #cite(<geeksforgeeks_evaluation_2025>, form: "normal").
 In the context of this study, where the objective is to classify images into multiple fingernail feature categories, accuracy provides an intuitive and holistic measure of the model’s predictive effectiveness.

 #figure(
   kind: "equation",